krishnavisweswaran/gemcommerce/README.md

 ## 🧠 Overview
 This project is a static responsive section built as part of the GemCommerce Technical Test.
-It showcases a clean, modern layout using **HTML and CSS only**, focused on structure, alignment, and visual hierarchy.
+It showcases a clean, modern layout using HTML and CSS only, focused on structure, alignment, and visual hierarchy.

 The section is lightweight, fast-loading, and compatible across all major browsers.